Wildlife Tunnels & Corridors Initiative

 Phase 1: Research and Mapping

-• Collaborate with ecologists to identify critical wildlife pathways and roadkill hotspots.
+• Partner with ecologists to identify critical pathways and roadkill hotspots

 Phase 2: Community and Stakeholder Engagement

-• Launch a public awareness campaign highlighting the benefits of wildlife crossings.
+• Launch a public awareness campaign to highlight the importance of wildlife crossings

 Phase 3: Pilot Projects

-• Construct pilot wildlife tunnels at high-priority road crossings.
+• Construct pilot wildlife tunnels at high-priority sites

 Phase 4: Expansion and Policy Integration

-• Use data from pilot projects to advocate for policy changes supporting wildlife-friendly development.
+• Use data from pilot projects to advocate for policy changes supporting wildlife-friendly infrastructure

-• Expand the initiative to include additional crossings and corridors.
+• Expand the initiative to include additional tunnels and corridors

 Benefits to the Township of East Hampton

-• Environmental Conservation: Protects local species and ecosystems.
+• Environmental Conservation: Protects native species and strengthens local ecosystems

-• Community Engagement: Encourages residents to participate in conservation efforts.
+• Community Engagement: Encourages residents to participate in conservation initiatives

-• Enhanced Reputation: Positions East Hampton as a leader in sustainable development and wildlife conservation.
+• Enhanced Reputation: Positions East Hampton as a leader in sustainable development and wildlife protection

 Partnerships and Funding